mongodb/specifications/source/unified-test-format/unified-test-format.rst

     { field: { $$exists: <boolean> } }

-This operator can be used anywhere the value for a key might be specified in an expected dcoument.
+This operator can be used anywhere the value for a key might be specified in an expected document.
 If true, the test runner MUST assert that the key exists in the actual document, irrespective of its value (e.g. a key with a ``null`` value would match).
 If false, the test runner MUST assert that the key does not exist in the actual document.
 This operator is modeled after the